2006 Bromley and Chislehurst by-election

 A by-election was held in the UK parliament constituency of Bromley and Chislehurst in London, following the death of Conservative Member of Parliament Eric Forth on 17 May 2006.
 The writ for the electing of a new member was issued on 6 June for a polling day of 29 June 2006, the same day as the Blaenau Gwent by-elections.
 The Conservatives held the seat but with their majority much reduced by the Liberal Democrats.

-Labour, who stood future Shadow Chancellor of the Exchequer Rachel Reeves, was pushed into fourth place by the UK Independence Party.
+Labour, who stood future Chancellor of the Exchequer Rachel Reeves, was pushed into fourth place by Nigel Farage of the UK Independence Party.
 This was only the second time Labour had fallen to fourth place in an English by-election since World War II, the 1989 Richmond (Yorks) by-election being the other occasion.
-Labour would later drop to 5th place at the 2008 Henley by-election.
+Labour would later drop to fifth place at the 2008 Henley by-election.

 Candidates

 On 3 June 2006, the local Conservative Association selected Bob Neill, the London Assembly Member for Bexley and Bromley and leader of the Conservative group in the Assembly.
 The Liberal Democrats selected London Borough of Bromley councillor Ben Abbotts.
-He is the Liberal Democrat environment spokesman on Bromley Council.
-Labour chose economist Rachel Reeves, runner-up in 2005, to stand once again.
+He was the Liberal Democrat environment spokesman on Bromley Council.
+Labour chose Rachel Reeves, runner-up in 2005, to stand once again.

 The Green Party selected Ann Garrett as its candidate.
 Garrett stood as a Green Party candidate in the 2005 general election and the 2004 London Assembly elections.

 The UK Independence Party selected Nigel Farage MEP, who represents South East England in the European Parliament.